HewlettPackard/quartz/README-BENCHMARKS-TESTING.md

 - **memlat-orig-lat-test.sh**

     This script will measure your server hardware *memory access latency* in nanoseconds: local and remote (for two sockets servers).
-It will execute the test 20 times, and   write the results in directory *ORIG-lat-test*
+It will execute the test 20 times, and   write the results in directory *ORIG-lat-test*.
     You can find the summary of the results in the file *ORIG-lat-test/final-hw-latency.txt*.
     It will have measurements like: